guedesemerson/interview/README.md

 We request that your final submission is clearly documented (eg. markdown, code comments, etc.) and is actively deployed on the dev AWS environment we provide you.

 username: provided via email
+   - please keep this information secret
 pwd: proivded via email
+   -please keep this information secret
+user-sercret: provided via email
-aws regions: us-east-1
+   -please keep this information secret aws regions: us-east-1
+   -please place all applicable aws output in this region and add tag "external" to all services you create.
 account: propstream-dev

+Please submit all code as a pull request to this repo.
+Also, create a seperate readme file documenting your approach and outcome with enough details a 3rd-party could effectively test your deployed applications without additional guidence.

 ## Objective